Last update on 2022-03-26 / Affiliate links / Images from Amazon Product Advertising API

 One of the most common problems in computing is the temperature problem; when the microphone reaches 80 °, the computer automatically shuts down or restarts to avoid burning.
 Now I explain how to clean thermal paste off CPU. and how to apply thermal paste on CPU pins.

 Many times the problem is that the CPU cooler is covered with dust and cobwebs.
 Sometimes it is also because it does not have enough paste, or it is scorched.

 The paste’s function is to transport the heat transfer from the Micro to the sink as quickly as possible, leaving it as cold as possible.

-how to clean thermal paste off CPU but first we have to need to know how long does thermal paste last.
+How to remove thermal paste from cpu socket but first we have to need to know how long does thermal paste last.
 Now I will explain it.

 How Long Does Thermal Paste Last: Important Note